Samuels-Development/sd-objective/README.md

 - `HideObjectiveUI()`: Immediately hide the UI, regardless of the objective's progress.

 ### Event Handlers
+Events can be called from client & server-side.

 - `sd-objective:client:showUI` (eg. ShowObjectiveUI)
 - `sd-objective:client:updateProgress` (eg. UpdateProgress)